elonadam/E2EE-Project/E2EEncryption Protocol.md

          return encrypted
      encrypted_aes_key = rsa_encrypt_with_public_key(server_public_key, aes_key)
      ```

-    **Why?**
         - RSA encryption ensures that only the the recipient (who has the corresponding private key) can decrypt the AES key.
         - Encrypting the AES key allows both the sender and the recipient to securely use a symmetric encryption algorithm (AES) for the actual message, combining the efficiency of AES with the security of RSA.

 3. **Package the Encrypted Message**:
   - The sender creates a message package containing: